Manta-Network/docs/docs/staking/become-symbiotic-fp.md

 #### Testnet Configuration

+   `OperatorName` should be unique
+   `RewardAddress` is your address to receive fp rewards, it's recommended to set a different address with your operator address for security reasons
+   `EnableKms` can be enabled to use kms to sign `ChainId = 11155111` is the ETH Testnet ChainId `StartHeight` The latest block height from which we start polling the chain of ETH Testnet `EthRpc` The rpc url of ETH Testnet `L2OutputOracleAddr = 0x2dd44d1b04170C5623cCc55DD5ed43FAB08b0B46` The Testnet L2OutputOracleAddr `MantaStakingMiddlewareAddress = 0x63e3e4542315512d717cc0997b518ab00aa496f0` The Testnet MantaStakingMiddlewareAddress `SymbioticOperatorRegisterAddress = 0x6F75a4ffF97326A00e52662d82EA4FdE86a2C548` The Testnet SymbioticOperatorRegisterAddress
+   `DBPath` The db path, need to be persistent `Namespace = 00006d742d66702d746e` The Celestia Mocha Testnet namespace `DaRpc` The Celestia Testnet rpc url.
+You can deploy a [celestia light node](https://docs.celestia.org/how-to-guides/light-node) of Mocha Testnet.
+It also has a [helm chart](https://github.com/celestiaorg/helm-charts).

 ```toml
 [Application Options]
 # Operator identification (must be unique across the network).
 Needs to be registered in the contract